AckeeCZ/frontend-cookbook/pages/styles/FelaStyling.md

 ```

 - We can easily compose the component using HTML elements or custom components without complex patterns
-- HOC pass to the component also raw styles (before transformation to the css class) and fela theme
+- HOC passes also raw styles (`rules` prop, styles before transformation to the css class) and fela theme to the component

   ```jsx
   import { connect } from 'react-fela'